PatrickHechler/primitive-code/README.md

 # primitive-code
-a coding language with primitive operations
+a register based coding language with primitive operations

 ### COMMANDS: